Mary. It doesn't take, and she reappears outside of the FAYZ.

 The Mr. Quin stories have lovers in dire straits as an integral part of the premise; consequently a disproportionate number of them include somebody admitting, explicitly or tacitly, that when Mr. Quin took a hand in their problem they were this close to ending it all.
 The central character of "Harlequin's Lane" goes through with it in the end; when it comes to love, not all problems have a neat solution that includes everybody.

 In Lord Dunsany's short story The Jest of the Gods, the title characters created a king's soul containing more pride, strength, and ambition than kings ordinarily had, then sent the soul to be born as a slave.
 Their jest backfired when the soul grew up and was Driven To Suicide, which they hadn't expected.
-Leads to a Crowning Moment of Awesome when he then faces them down.

 Esther Greenwood in The Bell Jar attempts suicide a number of times before being hospitalized.
-Given the time period (The Fifties), Esther is terrified of the common reality that a married woman spends the rest of her life in the kitchen and giving up everything she ever worked towards.
+Given the time period (The '50s), Esther is terrified of the common reality that a married woman spends the rest of her life in the kitchen and giving up everything she ever worked towards.
 After finishing college, she has no idea what to do with her life and becomes saddened by the fact that "the one thing [she] was good at was winning scholarships and prizes and that era is coming to an end."
 After trying to slit her wrists in a warm bath and trying to swim out into the ocean, she crawls into a hole in her basement and downs a bottle of sleeping pills.

 In The Hunchback of Notre DameQuasimodo kills himself, due to either being related to or participating in the deaths of everyone he loved.